Should I Build My Own Website?

 In my experience, clients who opt to manage their own websites after the build end up creating dead links, empty pages and a website that is disorganized and hard to navigate.

 One of the main culprits of bad design is small, unintentional differences that look like mistakes and cause the brain's image processing to falter.
 If you're not a designer, you might be missing the little things that are preventing your clients from coming back to your website.

 You lose objectivity

 Have you ever proofread your own work over and over again, only to have someone else spot a mistake within seconds of looking at it?
-Staring at your own website for hours on end WILL lead you to a point where you convince yourself that that it's good enough to publish as-is.
-You may miss obvious mistakes, or leave out important information that is vital to your growth.
+Staring at your own website for hours on end WILL lead you to a point where you convince yourself that it's good enough to publish as-is.
+You may miss obvious mistakes, or leave out relevant information that is vital to your growth.